 Tandem skydiving is revolutionary because it is the only safe, easy way a typical person can tap into the elemental magic of extreme sports.
 The door is open to people who have not made the life-altering commitment needed to place themselves in those unique positions where the rush is all-consuming.
 And if you are an extreme sportsperson, Sky Dive Key West offers a new thrill and an intro to what might become another passion.

-Don’t miss the chance to do a Key West tandem skydive.
+Don’t miss the chance to do a tandem skydive in South Florida.
 At Sky Dive Key West, the adrenaline starts pumping on the climb to altitude because the view of the Keys is that spectacular.
 Needless to say, the ride down is unmatched by any other U.S. drop zone.
 Start planning your Sky Dive Key West tandem skydive now!